BND Hamburger Icon

 8. The self-starter

-Tracey Madden, president of McIntosh Staffing Resources, says self-starters are individuals who know they must work hard at their job to realize the satisfaction and sense of achievement they’re looking for.
+Tracey Madden, president of McIntosh Staffing Resources, says self-starters are ideal employees to hire.
+These individuals work hard and enjoy the satisfaction and sense of achievement they gain from their successes.

-“Individuals that take possession of the outcome of their efforts are more likely to find satisfaction in their job as well,” she said.
+“Individuals that take possession of the outcome of their efforts are more likely to find satisfaction in their job as well,” Madden explained.

 9. The innovator

-Innovation can be key to an organization’s growth and success.
-An innovative employee is one who constantly brings new ideas to the table.
-They are thoughtful and creative, and they often come up with original solutions to problems.
-This employee challenges the status quo, which can be helpful for creating more efficient processes.
+Innovation can be key to an organization’s growth and success, so an innovative employee who constantly brings new ideas to the table is invaluable.
+These employees are thoughtful and creative and often come up with original solutions to problems.
+They also challenge the status quo, which can help create more efficient processes.

-If you are seeking to add an innovator to your team, you can use specific interview questions to test their logic.
+If you want to add an innovator to your team, use specific interview questions to test their logic.
 You may also want to present them with a “problem” and ask how they would solve it.
 The more creative the solution, the more likely they can fulfill the role of the innovator.

 10. The planner

 To some individuals, lists are everything.
-Hiring a task-oriented employee who acts as a planner can do wonders for the long-term success of your business.
-These employees pay attention to company goals and what it takes to reach them.
-They are great at strategizing, organizing and staying on task.
-They can also help other employees stay focused and show them some techniques for improving their own workflow, while coaching the rest of your team on how to improve their proactive approach to their jobs.
+Hiring a task-oriented employee who acts as a planner can do wonders for your business’s long-term success.
+These employees pay attention to achievable business goals and know precisely what it takes to reach them.
+They’re great at strategizing, organizing and staying on task.
+Planner types can also help co-workers stay focused by teaching them techniques for improving their workflows and efficiency.

 • Myers-Briggs Type Indicator